cybersmith22/portfolio/RAID/README.md

 ## Hardware RAID v.
 Software RAID

+### Hardware RAID
-**Hardware RAID**: Drives are plugged into a hardware device, the device manages the RAID configuration
+Drives are plugged into a hardware device, the device manages the RAID configuration

 **Advantages:**
   - Higher read and write performance